Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 ## Optimization procedures

-1. Explain the difference between an optimization problem and a Machine Learning problem / learning?
+1. Explain the difference between an optimization problem and a Machine Learning problem / learning both intuitively and mathematically?
+1. How can a learning problem converted into an optimization problem?
+1. What is empirical risk minimization?
+Why the term empirical?
+Why do we rarely use it in the context of deep learning?
+1. What is the 0-1 loss function? (http://www.cs.cmu.edu/~yandongl/loss.html)
+1. Why can't the 0-1 loss function or classification error be used as a loss function for optimizing a deep neural network?
+1.

 ## Parameter initialization

+1.